stephencweiss/code-katas/README.md

-# hackerRankChallenges
+# Code Katas
-A collection of my solutions to challenges on from Hackerrank.com
+A collection of solutions to challenges on from Hackerrank.com, Leetcode.com, Codewars.com, etc.